gamache/hyperresource/README.md

 ## HyperResource Philosophy

-HyperResource exists in the belief that the automatically-generated library can feel as comfortable as a custom client library.
+An automatically-generated library can and should feel as comfortable as a custom client library.
+Hypermedia brings many promises, but this is one we can deliver on.

 If you're an API user, HyperResource will help you consume a hypermedia API with short, direct, elegant code.
-If you're an API designer, HyperResource is a great starting point for a rich SDK, or just a default client.
+If you're an API designer, HyperResource is a great default client, or a smart starting point for a rich SDK.

-The one-line philosophy of HyperResource is that link-driven APIs are the future, and proper tooling can make it The Jetsons instead of The Road Warrior.
+Link-driven APIs are the future, and proper tooling can make it The Jetsons instead of The Road Warrior.

 ## Install It